 Petty Person Beating is one of the Hong Kong traditions, a folk ritual in Hong Kong and China, primarily of the Cantonese people.
 It is to help you feel lighter after beating a person who may be malicious towards you.
 It could be your boss or a cranky relative or an envious neighbor.
 You can go to these ladies and they will beat the effigy of this person with their shoes, perform the small ritual and say protective prayers for you.
 At the end of it, you are emotionally clean that someone has taken care of an enemy for you.
 These ladies also bless you so that you stay protected.

-Some of the Petty Person Beating ladies are also astrologers who can see your hand and suggest solutions for your problems.
+Some of these ladies are also astrologers who can see your hand and suggest solutions for your problems.

-Petty Person Beating is also called Villain hitting.
+The ceremony is also called Villain hitting.
 It is on the list of ‘Intangible Heritage of Hong Kong’.
-That should be a good reason explore this Hong Kong tradition.
+That should be a good reason to explore this Hong Kong tradition.